Currency Value: Understanding and Navigating Exchange Rates

 On the other side of the spectrum

-The Argentinian peso (ARS) is one of the most well-covered failings of a local currency.
+The Argentinian peso (ARS) is one of the most well-covered faults of a local currency.
 Historically, there has been little domestic confidence in the longevity of pesos, and thus many Argentinians will ask for their salaries to be paid directly in USD, and if that is not a possibility, they will try to exchange their pesos to USD immediately.

 However, not all Argentinians have the means to make fast transactions to USD, and therefore have suffered deeply.